 - Because yellowish LEDs are more difficult for mosquitos to perceive, they will not quickly flee in that direction.

 There are, of course, some concerns here as well.
 Mosquitoes want heat, and most lamps, whether LED or not, produce heat.
-The other issue is that bugs will often seek out light in order to navigate, even if the light does not fall within their color spectrum.
+The other issue is that bugs often seek light to navigate, even if it does not fall within their color spectrum.
 As a result, they may be able to view your LED.

 Finally, the main issue with LEDs is that they emit enough heat to attract insects but not enough heat to burn them, so the insects aren’t afraid to hang around.